Two Britons among thousands quarantined after coronavirus outbreak on cruise

 “It could be worse, we could be taken off and put into a local hospital.

-The couple arrived on the ship 15 days ago and said they visited five more ports after the man carrying the coronavirus disembarked – after his illness came to light they had to undergo more health checks to visit their final port.
+The couple boarded the ship 15 days ago and said they visited five more ports after the man carrying the coronavirus disembarked – after his illness came to light they had to undergo more health checks to visit their final port.